 Somen are usually served cold with a dipping sauce called tsuyu.
 The dipping sauce is same Japanese dashi-based broth used in hot soup, but more concentrated in flavor.
 The sauce is flavored with scallions and ginger.
 You can also add shiso leaf or myoga if you can find them at Japanese grocery stores.

 Add soy sauce and dashi soup stock in the pan and bring to a boil.

-Boil somen noodles, following the package instructions.
-It usually takes a couple minutes to boil.
-If it's necessary, add a little bit of cold water in the pan to prevent overflowing.
+Add dried somen noodles in the boiling water, gently stirring noodles with chopsticks, and cook for a few minutes until done.
+(If it's necessary, add a little bit of cold water in the pan to prevent overflowing.)

 Wash the noodles with hands under running water.
 (If the noodles were tied, find the knotted parts of somen noodles and pick them up.
 Cut off the edge and discard.)

-Serve dipping sauce in individual cups and place some toppings, such as grated ginger, strips of shiso leaves, and myoga on the side.
+Serve drained cold somen in a large serving bowl, dipping sauce in individual cups, and place some toppings, such as grated ginger, scallions, strips of shiso leaves, and myoga on the side.

 - Traditional Japanese restaurants tie up the noodles to enhance the appearance of the somen and this is how you do it.
 Tie the edge of somen noodles with cooking twine.
 This way noodles will stay in one direction while cooking.

 For Dipping Sauces: